 Consider your ability to be safe

-Waking up the morning after and thinking “did we use a condom” is not a fun experience.
+Waking up the morning after and thinking “did we use protection?” is not a fun experience.
 When you’re not in a state to think ahead about what you’re doing, consider whether you should be having sex.
-It’s far better to say “I’m too drunk, let’s do this another time” than to risk your sexual health.
+It’s far better to say, “I’m too drunk, let’s do this another time” than to risk your sexual health.

 Being drunk or high doesn’t change the fact that sexual encounters should involve free and enthusiastic consent from both sides.
 If someone is unable to reach that level of consent due to intoxication, or you’re unsure whether they’re happy with what you’re doing, stop.
 Sex, drugs, and alcohol create a complicated situation.
-Consider the impact alcohol and drugs is having on your partner before deciding to have sex – a clear yes while intoxicated isn’t always enough.Support Villainesse
+Consider the impact alcohol and drugs is having on your partner before deciding to have sex – a yes while intoxicated may not be a yes in the eyes of the law.Support Villainesse